-Knowing the correct paper roll size is the first step to start your paper roll business.
-If you know the model of your receipt printer, you can simply Google about the receipt printer model or ask your paper supplier, you can usually get exactly what products (paper rolls, printer ribbons, cleaning supplies, etc) are compatible.
-If you don’t have immediate access to that information – here is a helpful guide to show you what to measure and how to measure it.
+Knowing the correct paper roll size is the first step to use paper roll in your printer.
+If you know the model of receipt printer, you can Google about the receipt printer model, you can usually get exactly what products (paper rolls, printer ribbons, cleaning supplies, etc.) are compatible.
+If you don’t have immediate access to that information – here is a helpful guide to show you what to measure and how to measure them.

-There are four key measurements to any roll (see definitions below):
+There are four key measurements to any paper roll (see definitions below):

 1. Roll Width